 – marketing support and advice, including free colour flyer/order forms and launch invitations

-– opportunities to participate in events exclusive to Ginninderra Press authors (such as readings and forums, as well as special projects like The Heart of Port Adelaide, Collecting Writers, First Refuge, Wild and the Pocket Poets series).
+– opportunities to participate in events exclusive to Ginninderra Press authors (such as readings and forums, as well as special projects like The Heart of Port Adelaide, Collecting Writers, First Refuge, Wild, Mountain Secrets and the Pocket Poets series).

 Details of our publication arrangements are available on request.